liqul/liqul.github.io/index.md

 ## Selected Projects

-### AIOps
+### Intelligent Incident Management

-I'm working on various projects on AIOps now about incident detection, diagnosis, and mitigation in large-scale cloud systems.
-Please refer to my published papers (under the AIOps section below) for more details.
+Outages cause huge loss in terms of money and customer satisfactory.
+I'm working on various projects about incident detection, diagnosis, and mitigation in large-scale cloud systems.
+For example, we developed a framework, namely [Warden](https://www.usenix.org/conference/atc21/presentation/li-liqun), based on a ML model to detect potential outages with monitor-generated alerts.
+Once a potential outage is detected, Warden fires a report to the on-call engineer and incident manager.
+Warden has been running in the incident management platform of Azure for over one year.

+Another project is about automated diagnosis for cloud systems.
+More details TBD.

 ### Data Management for Industrial IoT